 If your followers are invested in your life (or if you’d like them to be) sending the occasional personal note is a great way to keep them intrigued.

 If you’ve built your business around your personal brand, this is an especially effective strategy.
 Loop your followers in the same way you’d update your long distance bff on what’s going on in your business life.

 Here you can toss a bit of formality to the side and be as vulnerable (or not!) as you’d like.
 Your personal note could let your audience know what you’ve been working on, what your business struggles have been, and any challenges you’ve overcome.

 Piggybacking off the last suggestion, it’s also a good idea to let your audience feel involved in your business.

 Asking them questions and sending them surveys is a great way to let them know that you value their opinions.
 At the end of each quarter or year, consider sending a newsletter linking to a survey they can take and offer their ideas for what they’d like to see you do next.

 It’s not enough to just write great newsletters and send them every now and then.
 Instead, go in with a strategy and you’ll find that you’re less stressed and you’ll get a larger return on the time you devote to your newsletter.

 How often should you send

-On the other hand, if you’re hoping to make newsletters the forefront of your marketing strategy or you do have a team in place supporting other aspects of your business, multiple sends each week might be OK.
+If you’re hoping to make newsletters the forefront of your marketing strategy or you do have a team in place supporting other aspects of your business, multiple sends each week might be manageable.